 As in X-2, these three are called the Gullwings, except now their name is literal.
 There’s Yuna, originally from FFX, voiced by her original voice actress Heddy Burress, who is otherwise probably best known for 1990s TV series Boston Common.
 Next is industry legend Tara Strong replaying the role of Rikku from FFX.
 Tara Strong is known for Barbara Gordon, Raven from Teen Titans, and also… everything.
 Every single thing.
 Ever.
 Even just listing her Disney connections would be asking too much of me, though a sample includes: the character of Hazel from various Tarzan spin-offs, two of Ariel’s sisters in The Little Mermaid: Ariel’s Beginning, the character of Porcupine from latter-day Winnie the Pooh segments… really, the fact that she’s only in these three Square Enix titles is what’s really surprising, since she seems to be everywhere else.
 Rounding out the pack we have Paine from FFX-2, played by Gwendoline Yeo, who has an extensive history with the X-Men franchise in all sorts of roles, was also on Desperate Housewives and The Clone Wars, and played one of my favourite minor Superman characters, Mercy Graves, on The Batman.
 For a Disney connection, she played Yuna’s grandmother (Obaa) in Stitch!.
 No, not this Yuna’s grandmother, another character named… oh forget it.

 Speaking of names that are too similar, a brief word about Rikku.
 Apparently, early plans for KH1 had Rikku as part of Leon’s group, in the place currently held by Yuffie.
 It seems she was taken out for the reason you suspect: her name sounds exactly like Riku’s.
 So they replaced her with someone who looks a lot like Kairi?
-In a funny way, this explains why Leon’s group ended up triple-stacked with FFVII characters, since one of them was actually supposed to be from X. Not… fully, as I’m still not sure why they were double-stacked in the first place, but partially.
-If you think about it, if they didn’t have Yuffie, they could have traded Cid for any of a dozen other Cids and avoided any double-dipping to begin with!
+In a funny way, this explains why Leon’s group ended up triple-stacked with FFVII characters, since one of them was actually supposed to be from X. It doesn’t fully explain the triple-stacking, as I’m still not sure why they were double-stacked in the first place, but it’s more explanation than we had!
+If you think about it, they could have traded Cid for any of a dozen other Cids and avoided any double-dipping to begin with!

 As to the Gullwings… wow.
 I haven’t met any of the FFX characters during the Marathon (we’re playing Dirge of Cerberus at the time of publication), so I can’t vouch for their personalities, but I imagine they weren’t quite like this: childish, chipper, incapable of keeping a secret, and mercenary to the core.
 The cast of FFLI have met their avian counterparts.
 As to why they were turned into fairy-birds, it seems from interviews that the developers just thought it would be fun?
 As the journal says: “[A] teenybopping trio of friend neighbourhood something-or-others.”
 You’re a work of art, invisible cricket.